Better Upload

 uploader.tsx

-'use client'; // For Next.js
+'use client'; // only for Next.js

-import { useUploadFile } from 'better-upload/client';
+import { useUploadFile } from '@better-upload/client';

 import { UploadButton } from '@/components/ui/upload-button';